 (2) the GRE or GMAT if seeking a dual degree at the School of Law.

 Based on ABA requirements, the School of Law is only able to enroll a percentage of the class as part of the UGA Scholars process.
 Once the entering class has reached this set percentage, the UGA Scholars process will be closed.
-The UGA Scholars process application deadline is October 1, 2019.
-All application components, including letters of recommendation and the LSAC Law School Report, must be received by the Office of Admissions by October 15, 2019.
-Applicants with the required credentials who intend to only apply to the School of Law through the UGA Scholars process should not register to take the LSAT prior to the application deadline.
+The UGA Scholars process application deadline is October 1, 2021.
+All application components, including letters of recommendation and the LSAC Law School Report, must be received by the Office of Admissions by October 1, 2021.
 Applicants with an LSAT score cannot be admitted through the UGA Scholars process.
-Applicants with an LSAT score will be considered through the Standard Admissions Process.
+Applicants with an LSAT score will be considered through the Binding Early Decision Process or Standard Admissions Process.

-- Please indicate the test (SAT, ACT, GMAT or GRE) and enter your score
+- Please indicate the type of test taken (SAT, ACT, GMAT or GRE) and enter the score received

-After you submit your application on www.lsac.org, please send an email to Brandi Saunders, Law Admissions Data Management Specialist, at firstname.lastname@example.org stating you have applied through the UGA Scholars process.
+After you submit your application on www.lsac.org, please send an email to Brandi Saunders, Law Admissions Enrollment Management Specialist, at email@example.com stating you have applied through the UGA Scholars process.

 Admission is not guaranteed based on meeting the required credentials alone.
 Each application receives a holistic review.
-The Office of Admissions will release decisions on UGA Scholars applications on a rolling basis.
-The deposit deadline for UGA Scholars admitted students is January 31, 2020.
+The Office of Admissions will release decisions on UGA Scholars applications after the October 1st deadline.
+The deposit deadline for UGA Scholars admitted students is November 30, 2021.

 Applicants who intend to apply to law schools other than the University of Georgia School of Law or apply through the Early Decision or Standard Admission Process will need to take the LSAT to be considered for admission.
 Candidates should also be aware that School of Law students matriculating under the UGA Scholars process will not be eligible to transfer to another law school after the 1L year without an LSAT score.
 The UGA Scholars program is designed for UGA undergraduate students who have considered their law school options carefully and are confident that the University of Georgia School of Law is their top choice..